andrasMol/Ionic-Task-App/README.md

 ####Fonts
 I didn't load in the fonts from the sketch file due to time constraints, so things might look a little different from the sketch file.

+####Known Issues
+Sometimes the chrome device emulator fails to properly handle drag scrolling (holding the mouse button down and moving it up and down to simulate dragging with a finger).
+As far as I can tell this a chrome bug since I've seen it on other ionic apps, but never on an actual deployed to phone app.